Intro

 For example, one partner may have a natural reflex for more connection, while the other has one for more space.

-This dynamic has the potential to cause a lot of disharmony and pain if it’s not understood and addressed.
+This dynamic can potentially cause a lot of disharmony and pain if it’s not understood and addressed.

 5).
-Understand how to get out of those dynamics.
+Understand how to get out of those dynamics and negative cycles.

-Because as you know, if we’re really upset or angry and we interact in that state, everything we say or do we’re going to have to apologize for later.
+Because, as you know, if we’re really upset or angry and interact in that state, we will have to apologize for everything we say or do later.

 A time out or appropriate space is a good way to make it so there’s less to apologize for.